Frederick Tilney

 Sir Frederick Tilney (died 1445) Lord of Ashwellthorpe, Norfolk, and Boston, Lincolnshire, England, was the husband of Elizabeth Cheney, Lady Say and father of Elizabeth Tilney, Countess of Surrey.
 He is notably the great-grandfather of Anne Boleyn and Catherine Howard, two of the wives of King Henry VIII of England, and also the great-great-grandfather to Queen Elizabeth I, the daughter of Henry VIII and Anne Boleyn.

 Family

 Frederick Tilney was born in Borough of Broxbourne in c.
 1415.
 He the eldest son of Sir Philip Tilney and Isabel Thorpe.
 He made his principal residence at Ashwellthorpe Manor, inheriting his father's titles which were originally earned during the Siege of Acre amidst the Third Crusade.
-He had about six siblings, one of whom was a younger brother, Hugh Tilney, who was the father of Agnes Tilney.
-Agnes would be the second wife to Frederick's daughter's husband, Thomas Howard.